I’ll forgive you if you’ve never heard of a tandem garage.

 Have an Effective Communication Plan

-Under normal circumstances, your usual parking schedule is bound to face some bottlenecks due to several issues, such as emergencies and spontaneous outings.
+Under normal circumstances, your usual parking schedule will face some bottlenecks due to several issues, such as emergencies and spontaneous outings.

 Have a Contingency Plan in Place

-It is advisable to prepare for the unexpected concerning your parking arrangements, as you might find yourself in an inconveniencing situation.
+It is advisable to prepare for the unexpected concerning your parking arrangements, as you might be inconvenienced.
 Take a scenario where you find out one morning that your car is blocked in by your roommate, who isn’t around.

 Such occurrences make it essential for you to prepare early enough.
 For instance, you can decide to share cars with your significant other.
 Whoever comes first takes the vehicle at the rear or near the door.
-Or you and your roommates can choose to store your spare keys at a safe central place that is accessible to everyone.
+Or you and your roommates can store your spare keys at a safe central place accessible to everyone.

 Doing so can eliminate challenges that occasionally happen due to unforeseen schedule changes.
-More importantly, you need to develop good relationships with your roommates for an easy sail.
+More importantly, you need to develop good relationships with your roommates for an easy time.

 You can also maximize your tandem garage by converting the remaining spaces at the front or sides to store additional equipment and other means of transport, such as motorcycles and bicycles.